12 Best Beaches on Lake Michigan

 In general, you'll find the beaches have bathhouses, washrooms, picnic tables, and shelters.
 Depending on the size and popularity of the beach, a concession may be selling food and drinks.
 Lifeguards keep a close eye on bathers at some beaches but not all, so be sure to check if you aren't a strong swimmer or have small children.

-The best beaches in Michigan are in state or national parks, so be prepared to pay a fee to enter and possibly to park.
+The best beaches on Lake Michigan are in state or national parks, so be prepared to pay a fee to enter and possibly to park.

 1. Sleeping Bear Dunes National Lakeshore